 Mozambique has a hot, tropical climate.
-Although temperatures don’t vary greatly throughout the year, the Dry season, from May to October is cooler than the Wet season, from November to April.
-This is less pronounced in northern Mozambique as it is closer to the equator.
-Daytime temperatures range from about 25°C/77°F in the Wet season months to 30°C/86°F in the Dry season months.
+Although temperatures don’t vary greatly throughout the year, the Dry season (May to October) is cooler than the Wet season (November to April).
+This is less noticeable in northern Mozambique as it is closer to the equator.
+Daytime temperatures range from about 25°C/77°F in the Dry season months to 30°C/86°F in the Wet season months.

 Mozambique is primarily a beach destination and can be visited at any time.
-However, January and February tend to be very wet and this can be a spoiler on any kind of holiday.
-Wildlife viewing is best at the middle and end of the Dry season, which is from July to October.
-The sea water conditions are best for snorkeling and diving from April to June and from September to November.
+However, December, January and February tend to be very wet and this can be a spoiler on any kind of holiday.
+Wildlife viewing is best at the middle and end of the Dry season, during the months from July to October.
+The seawater conditions are best for snorkeling and diving from April to June and September to November.

 Premier Parks & Reserves

 Lizzie is a reputed guidebook writer and author of the Footprint guides to South Africa, Namibia, Kenya, Tanzania, Uganda and Zimbabwe.

 Bordered by the Indian Ocean which is dotted with tropical islands offering beach holidays and burgeoning game-viewing